copsTvFan/cops-episode-guide/guide.md

   says her shoulder is injured, she is scared and hasn't ever been cuffed before.
 They find crack and he is getting arrested and she cries, pleads and says it is hers.
-- San Bernardino -- Two men drive a stolen car to a liquor store.
+- San Bernardino, CA -- Two men drive a stolen car to a liquor store.
 The fat guy wants a discount on half a pint of Vodka because it is his birthday.
 He says he knows the owner Charlie, but he isn't there.
 The cashier won't do it and he gets belligerent.
 The cops talk to him and find out he is on parole and now he can go back to jail for Christmas.

 ## CP-1431